Give mouse power and more to your keyboard, with NumPad Transformer

 NumPad keys from 7 (top left) to 3 (bottom right) will now move the cursor of your mouse.
 Pressing the same buttons while holding the Shift key will give temporarily more speed to mouse movement.

 The 0 (Ins) button will perform a left mouse click and the 5 button, at the middle of your NumPad, will perform a right click.

 The Enter button of the NumPad becomes a “Minimizer”, it will let you minimize a window to the taskbar.

-When you run it, NumPad Transformer places an icon in the System Tray, you can right click to close the program.
-This will return the NumPad to its ordinary functionality, without the need to reboot your PC.
+NumPad Transformer places an icon in the System Tray.
+You can right click this icon to open the Transformer’s menu.
+Closing the program will return the NumPad to its ordinary functionality, without the need to reboot your PC.

 NumPad Transformer is absolutely safe and clean.

 * Check also these lists with the best free mouse utilities, and the best free keyboard tools to remap, customize and enhance your keys.